Mangeshwar-Singhal/Quora/README.md

   3. Venkat Kulkarni
   4. Mangeshwar Singhal

-Comments has been properly added to each functionality.
+Comments has been added to each method.
+Please refer to those comments to get the insight about method functionality.

 For Local Setup please use the following commands in given order -
   1. Change the database properties in "localhost.properties" file at path "quora-db/src/main/resources/config/".